How Businesses Can Use Alternative Financing to Strengthen Working Capital?

 Invoice Factoring

 Accounts receivable financing enables businesses to monetize earned revenue by advancing capital against eligible invoices.
 This provides immediate cash flow without waiting for customer payments.
-It is especially useful for companies with long receivable cycles that need quick access to funds to manage operations or seize new opportunities.
+It is particularly relevant for companies with extended receivable cycles seeking to accelerate cash realization and optimize liquidity deployment.

 Asset-Based Lending (ABL)